ianw1974/zimbra-build-scripts/README.md

 ## What's working

-I have tested with all versions, and successfully built Zimbra.
+I have tested with all versions supported by these scripts, and successfully built Zimbra.

 ## Preparation